Basic Land Surveying: 5 Key Facts You Need to Know for Success

 1. Surveying Principles

 The principles of land surveying are grounded in geometry, trigonometry, and the accurate use of reference points.
-A firm understanding of these mathematical concepts helps ensure that measurements are both accurate and reliable.
+A firm understanding of these mathematical concepts ensures that measurements are both accurate and reliable.

 2. Surveying Techniques

-Land surveying involves various methods for accurately capturing land data.
-Some widely used techniques include:
+Land surveying involves various methods for capturing land data:

 - Triangulation: Measures angles between distant points to establish distances.